xamantra/rikimaru/README.md

 > `cc-malsync` command where you can sync your **MAL account's** _currently watching list_ to your subscription.
 Any anime that _exists in your subscription_ that _doesn't exists on the list_ will be removed.

+> `cc-anibind anilistusername` command required before using `cc-anisync`.
+You will need to put a code given by the bot in your **AniList About Section**.
+You can then remove it after verification.

+> `cc-anisync` command where you can sync your **AniList account's** _currently watching list_ to your subscription.
+Any anime that _exists in your subscription_ that _doesn't exists on the list_ will be removed.

 > `cc-viewsubs` command where you can view your own subscriptions with the countdowns.
 You can also **@mention** _as a parameter_ with this command to view other's subscription.

 > `cc-dmviewsubs` the same with `cc-viewsubs` it just dm you with the result.